 The proper tools are necessary for identifying grouse and quail, and a properly equipped birder will have an easier time identifying these mystery birds.

-- Field Guide: A good field guide for grouse, quail, partridges and similar terrestrial birds will feature not only drawings or photographs of the birds, but will show plumages for both males and females, as well as detailed range maps that can help better pinpoint which birds are likely to be seen where.
+- Field Guide: A good field guide for grouse, quail, partridges, and similar terrestrial birds will feature not only drawings or photographs of the birds, but will show plumages for both males and females, since each gender can have subtle differences.
+Detailed range maps can also help better pinpoint which birds are likely to be seen where.

 - Clothing: While what a birder wears won't make identifying the birds easier, opting for pattern disrupting camouflage clothing can help birders get closer to quail without spooking the birds, which can help them get better views of confusing species.
 A birding hat is useful for disguising the face, and clothing fabric should be soft and quiet when worn.

 Identifying Grouse and Quail on Sight

 While many of these game birds look the same, there are subtle differences between species that offer good clues for birders who want to properly identify grouse and quail.
 When looking at these birds, check for these clues for accurate identification.

 - Shape: Is the bird large or small?
 Does it have a round body or more of an oval shape with a thicker neck?
 How does the head size compare to the body?
 What are the bird's overall proportions?